Key Takeaways

 Future care needs must be calculated and presented through expert testimony.
 A life care planner—typically a rehabilitation expert—develops a detailed plan of anticipated medical and support needs over the victim's lifetime.
 Economists translate this plan into present-value dollars, accounting for future inflation and appropriate discount rates.

 Non-economic damages compensate for pain and suffering, emotional distress, loss of enjoyment of life, and other intangible harms.
-For TBI victims who've suffered personality changes, relationship breakdowns, and loss of abilities they once took for granted, these damages can be substantial.
+Under 23 O.S. § 61.3 (effective September 1, 2025), non-economic damages in many bodily-injury cases are capped at $500,000, with important exceptions for permanent and severe physical injury, qualifying permanent mental injury, and reckless, grossly negligent, fraudulent, intentional, or malicious conduct.
+For TBI victims who have suffered personality changes, relationship breakdowns, and loss of abilities they once took for granted, the cap and its exceptions can be a major case issue.

 Building the Case